awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 List all Email Templates
 ========================

-Retrieve a list of all email templates associated with your AWS account in the current AWS Region.
+Retrieve a list of all email templates that are associated with your AWS account in the current AWS Region.

 **Imports**